For Novelist John Green, OCD Is Like An 'Invasive Weed' Inside His Mind

 GREEN: Yeah, that's why.

 GROSS: Yeah, yeah, yeah.
 Let's take a short break here, and then we'll talk some more.
 If you're just joining us, my guest is John Green.
-He writes novels for young adults and his most famous one is "The Fault In Our Stars," which was adapted into a movie.
-Now he has a new young adult novel called "Turtles All The Way Down."
-And I should mention - I think a lot of adults read your books too.
+He writes novels for young adults, and his most famous one is "The Fault In Our Stars," which was adapted into a movie.
+Now he has a novel called "Turtles All The Way Down."
+And I should mention, I think a lot of adults read your books, too.
 So we'll be back after a short break.
 This is FRESH AIR.

 So in the novel, there's a physical manifestation as well as obsessive-compulsive thoughts.
 The physical manifestation has to deal with digging the fingernail of one finger into the finger pad of another.
 Would you describe that physical manifestation of OCD?